 It may be argued that the SMSF client is no worse off as the brokerage they are paying or the interest they can earn via esuperfund is not different from what they would pay or receive if they went directly to the provider.
-It’s also possible the actual commissions received by esuperfund are lower than the above, however they still need to disclose the above rates of commission due to legacy arrangements.
+It’s also possible the actual commissions received by esuperfund are lower than the above.
+However, they must still disclose the above commission rates due to legacy arrangements.

 One interesting point is my original esuperfund review from 2015 had the annual fees as $699.
-Now the annual fee with esuperfund is $999 (when not discounted).
-This equates to a $300 or 42% increase over this 5 year period.
-Incidentally, over this period interest rates have fallen to historical lows and law changes have significantly reduced the commissions that can be paid on financial products.
-Its my educated guess that esuperfund has had to adapt their fee model to ensure continued viability as their commission revenue has decreased.
-Once again – there is nothing wrong with this – it’s a commercial reality and SMSF administration is a low-margin high volume business.
+The annual fee with esuperfund is $1099 (when not discounted).
+This equates to a $400 or 57% increase over this 8-year period.
+Incidentally, law changes have significantly reduced the commissions that can be paid on financial products.
+Its my educated guess that esuperfund has had to adapt its fee model to ensure continued viability as its commission revenue has decreased.
+Once again – there is nothing wrong with this – it’s a commercial reality, and SMSF administration is a low-margin, high-volume business.

-However it is important to compare apples with applies and understanding where and how esuperfund generates revenue.
-In some cases the overall fees would be lower for the SMSF if they paid a higher annual SMSF administration fee to access a wider range of data-fed brokers (especially the newer, low cost entrants such as SelfWealth and others).
-This is because the higher fixed SMSF administration fees would be offset by the lower transaction fees on trading.
+However, it is important to compare apples with apples and understand where and how esuperfund generates revenue.
+In some cases, the overall fees would be lower for the SMSF if they paid a higher annual SMSF administration fee to access a wider range of data-fed brokers (especially the newer, low-cost entrants such as Stake, SelfWealth and others).
+This is because the lower transaction fees on trading would offset the higher fixed SMSF administration fees.

-I’m not the only person to shine a light as these commissions.
-Back in 2015 James Frost from the Financial Review penned an article entitled: How discount SMSF players are clipping your ticket
+I’m not the only person to shine a light on these commissions.
+Back in 2015, James Frost from the Financial Review penned an article entitled: How discount SMSF players are clipping your ticket

 You’re the accountant with esuperfund

-Once again this is something that by itself is not a problem.
-The more work that you as a client or customer does, the quicker and easier it becomes for the service provider, and this reduces the cost of providing the service.
-Fairly simply concept.
+Once again, this is something that by itself is not a problem.
+The more work you do as a client or customer, the quicker and easier it becomes for the service provider, reducing the cost of providing the service—a fairly simple concept.

-What I don’t like about it however is the lack of incentive to make things easier on the SMSF trustee – it’s all about making it easier on them as a business.
-Although the fees paid to any accountant or administration business that looks after SMSFs is for completion of annual accounts and tax returns, what you are really paying for is the administrative burden being lifted from you onto someone else.
+What I don’t like about it is the lack of incentive to make things easier on the SMSF trustee – it’s all about making it easier on them as a business.
+Although the fees paid to any accountant or administration business that looks after SMSFs are for completing annual accounts and tax returns, you are paying for the administrative burden being lifted from you onto someone else.

-When conducting my esuperfund review it became apparent that esuperfund does not lift any administrative burdens from clients.
-Some people actually like the hands on “DIY” approach.
-However most people who’ve been running an SMSF for a number of years understand that the less time spent paper chasing on behalf of your service provider the better.
-There are more important things SMSF trustees should be spending their time on such as ensuring their investment strategy is suitable and implementing it to ensure the best outcome for their situation.
+When conducting my esuperfund review, it became apparent that esuperfund does not lift any administrative burdens from clients.
+Some people like the hands-on “DIY” approach.
+However, most people running an SMSF for several years understand that the less time spent paper chasing on behalf of your service provider, the better.
+There are more important things SMSF trustees should spend their time on, such as ensuring their investment strategy is suitable and implementing it to ensure the best outcome for their situation.

-I’ve been looking after many hundreds of SMSF clients for more close to 20 years and I am happy to say that for many of these clients, their ongoing compliance obligations can be looked after with virtually no paperwork and no effort from them.
-This is because of the work that’s been done around automation and opening up 3rd party access to reporting and information.
-Their time is spent on either managing their SMSF investment portfolios, or just living their lives – not jumping through hoops for their SMSF service provider.
+I’ve been looking after hundreds of SMSF clients for over 20 years.
+I am happy to say that many of my clients’ ongoing compliance obligations can be looked after with virtually no paperwork or effort.
+This is because of the work done around automation and opening up 3rd party access to reporting and information.
+Their time is spent managing their SMSF investment portfolio or just living their lives – not jumping through hoops for their SMSF service provider.

-While conducting this updated esuperfund review, I started looking at their service through a different lens.
-I no longer view esuperfund as an SMSF administration provider like the businesses I’ve operated.
-In my opinion esuperfund can best be thought of as an online SMSF administration platform with audit and tax lodgement functionality attached.
+While conducting this updated esuperfund review, I looked at their service differently.
+I no longer view esuperfund as an SMSF administration provider like Grow SMSF.
+I believe esuperfund can best be considered an online SMSF administration platform with audit and tax lodgement functionality attached.

-So they provide more than an online SMSF accounting package, but less than a full-service SMSF administration provider.
-It’s a unique model and although not perfect, it’s obviously been and is a successful and profitable business, so from an entrepreneurial perspective I tip my hat to them.
+So they provide more than an online SMSF accounting package but less than a full-service SMSF administration provider.
+It’s a unique model, and although not perfect, it’s been and is a successful and profitable business, so from an entrepreneurial perspective, I tip my hat to them.

-When considering a service provider, find out exactly the level or paperwork you need to organise.
+When considering a service provider, determine the paperwork you need to organise.
 My opinion is that “less is more” when it comes to SMSF administration.